lukego/soldering/people.md

 ## EEVBlog community forum

 [The EEVblog community forum](https://www.eevblog.com/forum/index.php) is a treasure trove of information.
-There are literally millions of posts about all kinds of electronics topics.
-Amazingly skilled and experienced people.
-Great place to search for second opinions and different takes on how to solve a problem.
+There are over a million posts in the discussion forum.
+The topics mostly reflect Dave Jones' own skills and interests and opinions: he has attracted a large group of like-minded people.

+I've gradually realized that there's a bit of a mysogynistic vibe there.
+Dave and the moderators like to indulge in anti-SJW rants, pulling down the women who are succeeding in electronics, and indulging in James Damore type diatribes.
+This is a shame.
+In other parts of the electronics world I see a lot of leadership from women, trans, and queer people.